Skip to content

 The SMART model has been widely accepted as the go-to model because it can be applied to simple and complex goals, work goals, personal goals, individual and group goals.
 It’s a highly adaptable model with a very clear structure that can be used with other planning and business tools to achieve large goals.

-You can find downloadable PDF and Word versions of the exercise below
+You can find downloadable PDF and Word goal setting templates below

 Goal Setting Template PDF